 Receipt of the following credentials constitutes a complete international application for admission:

 - International application form.
 International application form.
 Applications are available on the UM Admissions International web page.

 - $30.00 application fee.
 This non refundable fee is payable once at the undergraduate level when payment is followed by enrollment.
 In all other cases record of payment will remain on file for one year.
 Payment of this fee is expected prior to consideration of the application.
 The University of Montana-Missoula waives the application fee for students who have attended an affiliate campus: Montana Tech and the Division of Technology, Helena College of Technology, and Western Montana College.

 - Academic Credentials:

-- U.S. transcripts.
-Complete official transcripts showing all U.S. high school and college/university attendance.
+- U.S. credentials: Complete official transcripts showing all U.S. high school and college/university attendance.

 - Statement of Financial Support.
 The applicant must submit a certified statement from a bank or sponsor verifying that adequate financial resources are available to pay for the student's estimated expenses for the first year (tuition, fees, room, board, miscellaneous expenses, student health insurance, expenses of dependents, etc.).
 This estimated amount is adjusted annually and is available by contacting International Programs-International Admissions.